E1leenn/finalchallenge/README.md

  Note: Only do the following on first initial boot

 ## PuTTy
 PuTTy allows free implementation of SSH for PCs running Microsoft Windows.
-After installing PuTTy, enter the hostname "raspberrypi"
+After installing PuTTy, enter the hostname "raspberrypi".
 ![](images/putty.webp)

-After you entering the hostname, click "open" and a new window appears.
+After you enter the hostname, click "open" and a new window appears.
 Enter your username and password here.
 The Raspbian default login is user “pi” with password “raspberry“.
 ![](images/RaspberryPi_boot.png)

 You may change you password with the following command ```sudo passwd```